Sun-09/flask-hostel-meal-count-app/README.md

 # How to Use

 **It is a very easy to use web application with basic features -**
+1. First Set Your Room no & Password...
+You can do it with the help of admin..

-1. First we have to Enter Room no, Lunch and Dinner;s meal count, Border's name for lunch and Dinner and submit.
+2. First we have to Enter Room no, Lunch and Dinner;s meal count, Border's name for lunch and Dinner and submit.
-2. Then it will be shown as a table.( Border's name will not shown)
+3. Then it will be shown as a table.( Border's name will not shown)
-3. You can add as many number of meal count as you want.
+4. You can add as many number of meal count as you want.
-4. You can update and delete your existing meal count
+5. You can update and delete your existing meal count
-5. You can see border's list who are appling for meal(lunch & Dinner)
+6. You can see border's list who are appling for meal(lunch & Dinner)

 # How it works